lumliolum/lumliolum.github.io/_posts/2024-2-10-two-stage-object-detection.md

 - First one has $(N + 1)$ as the output size where $N$ denotes the number of classes and $1$ is for background class.
 Applying softmax will give us class probabilties.
 - Second one has $4N$ as the output size.
 These denote the bounding box coordinates for each class (they are not exactly coordinates).
 For backgroound class, we will not predict the box coordinates which is obvious.

+One question can arise is why are we predicting the bounding box co-ordinates ?
+For each proposal, we have the location and why can't we use that location as our predicted box coordinates ?
+This is a valid question and the reason is the proposals co-ordinates are usually not that accurate.
+Having a bounding box regressor usually improves the score.
+But we don't discard the proposal co-ordinates totally.
+We use them as the base and then only predict the offsets.
+Then the final box co-ordinates can be written as $proposal + offset$.
+More details are given below

+With this we conclude forward pass for a single image in fast-rcnn

+### TRAINING

+Given that we have an idea of how forward pass works for fast-rcnn, then obivous next question should be how to train the model.

+The model training for fast-rcnn is done by optimizing a joint loss which is combination of classficiation and regression loss.

+Loss is calculated for each proposal and then averaged.
+So to calulate loss for each proposal, we should compare the proposal with something.
+That is for example, if 2000 proposals are generated then usually lot of them are not useful.
+That is proposals doesn't contain any object in them.
+So the model should assign the background class probability for these proposals a very high value.

+So in the sense, using training data we should create $(X_{p}, y_{p}, b_{p})$ where $X_{p}$ is the proposal, $y_{p}$ is class of the proposal.
+It can be background or one of the $N$ classes. $b_{p}$ is bounding box co-ordinates for that proposal.

+The way to do this is as follows
+- For a proposal, if its maximum IoU with any of the ground truth is greater than 0.5, then we call it as positive proposal.
+If there are multiple ground truths, then the one with the highest IoU is chosen and assigned to the proposal.
+This means if $gt$ is ground truth assigned to proposal $p$, then our pair becomes $(X_{p}, y_{gt}, b_{gt})$ where $y_{gt}$ is the ground truth class of $gt$.
+- For a proposal, if the maximum IoU with ground truth is in the interval $(0.1, 0.5]$, then these proposals are called as negative proposal.
+They have ground truth as background class and no box coordinates.
+- The remaining proposals are ignored.

+Now that we have $(X, y, b)$ we will discuss how to calculate the loss function.

+Classification loss is simply the cross-entropy between predicted probabilties and ground truth of the proposal.